santushtisharma10/santushtisharma10/README.md

 <!-- 🌱 I’m currently learning ML & AI<br>-->
 <!-- 👯 I’m looking to collaborate on ...
 🤔 I’m looking for help with ...-->
-- 💬 Ask me about anything related to competitive coding, I will help you with the best i can<br>
+- 💬 Ask me about anything related to DSA, I will help you with the best i can<br>
 - 📫 How to reach me: Can reach me via linkedin <br>
 - 😄 Pronouns: She/Her<br>
 <!-- ⚡ Fun fact: <br>-->